 Frozen shoulder, also known as adhesive capsulitis, is a condition that can make even the simplest tasks seem impossible.
 If you’ve ever struggled to reach for something on a high shelf or found it painful to comb your hair, you’re not alone.
-The pain and stiffness of a frozen shoulder can be debilitating, but the good news is that with the right exercises, you can regain mobility and reduce discomfort.
+The pain and stiffness of a frozen shoulder can be debilitating, but the good news is that with the right exercises, you can regain mobility and reduce discomfort with Exercises For Frozen Shoulder.

 In this article, we’ll delve into what frozen shoulder is, why exercise is crucial in managing it, and guide you through a series of exercises designed to help you get back to your everyday activities.
 Let’s start the journey to recovery together.